Update: Man dies after shooting Downtown early Sunday, Madison police say

-Shortly after 3:30 a.m.
-Sunday, officers were sent to a report of shots fired in the area of the 600 block of East Dayton Street, Sgt.
-Christopher Keys said in a statement about 5:45 a.m.
-Sunday
+Shortly after 3:30 a.m., officers were sent to the 600 block of East Dayton Street for a report of shots fired in the area, Sgt.
+Christopher Keys said in a statement.

+One person who had been shot was taken to a local hospital, where he later died, police said.

 Based on the analysis, five of the top 10 safest cities in the U.S. are located in one state.